You are now in the main content area

 Provides specialized services for First Nations, Metis and Inuit students on campus to develop a mutually productive relationship between Toronto Metropolitan University and the Indigenous Community.

-Global Learning manages and supports global learning programming for students, coordinates international experiences, and forms partnerships to advance community engagement, innovation and global awareness.
-Global learning opportunities entail experiential learning opportunities outside of Canada.
+International learning refers to opportunities taking place outside of Canada.
+At TMU, Global Learning manages and supports global learning programming for students, coordinates international experiences, and forms partnerships to advance community engagement, innovation and global awareness.

 Internships

+Internships allow students to apply and expand their knowledge and skills in a work-related, professional environment.
 Linking an academic program with work experience, students engage in work during the academic study year in a program-related field.
-Internships allow students to apply and expand their knowledge and skills in a work-related, professional environment.
 Internships are typically unpaid and require a certain amount of hours for completion.
 Opportunities may be full or part-time.

 Lab Work

-Provides hands-on application of course concepts, tools and techniques in a controlled setting.
-Not limited to science-related fields and typically conducted during the academic school year.
+Lab work provides students with hands-on application of course concepts, tools and techniques in a controlled setting.
+Labs are not limited to science-related fields and are typically conducted during the academic school year.

 Land-Based Learning

-Typically occurs in a localized context exposing students to indigenous and community-based narratives and experiences.
-These programs may be Indigenous-led or work to meaningfully incorporate Indigenous knowledge under the guidance of Indigenous Knowledge Holders and Elders, with whom the students may engage with
+Land-based learning typically occurs in a localized context, exposing students to indigenous and community based narratives and experiences.
+These programs may be Indigenous-led or work to meaningfully incorporate Indigenous knowledges under the guidance of Indigenous Knowledge Holders and Elders, with whom the students may engage with.

 Practicum/Placement

-Allowing students to apply theories and techniques learned within a classroom to a supervised practice-related environment.
+Practicum/Placements allow students to apply theories and techniques learned within a classroom to a supervised practice-related environment.
 All work experience is under the supervision of a registered or licensed professional.
-Students are often unpaid but receive academic credit, as experience is often required for professional licensing or accreditation.
+Students are often unpaid but receive academic credit as experience is often required for professional licensing or accreditation.

 Research Projects

-Involves a major course component, a process of substantial discovery, synthesis or application of information to solve a particular problem innovatively and originally.
+Research projects are considered experiential learning when they constitute a major course component, involve a process of substantial discovery, and offer opportunity for the synthesis or application of information to solve a particular problem innovatively and originally.
 Students can work on projects developed through collaboration with community partners or organizations to identify, analyze, and solve issues or opportunities.
-It can be done individually or in a team setting.
+They can be done individually or in a team setting.

 Student Research